 Stock Incentive Plans.
 Upon death, disability, or voluntary termination of employment after attaining age 59 with ten years of service with the Company, subject to certain conditions, the restrictions applicable to each NEO's shares of restricted stock terminate.
-Upon death, disability or voluntary termination of employment after attaining age 59 with ten years of service with the Company, subject to certain conditions, the restrictions on time-vested shares lapse or units vest.
+Upon death, disability or voluntary termination of employment after attaining age 59 with ten years of service with the Company, subject to certain conditions, the restrictions of service with ten years of service with the restrictions on time-vested shares lapse or units vest.